132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 201, Mother 343 / 23 angels 8 approach 32
 302, Mother 343 / 24 angels 9 approach 33
 ```
+### Carrier Admin Menu
+*(F10 Options > Carrier Control > Carrier Admin )*

+**Window vs Cycle**
+- The recovery cycle includes the carrier manoeuvres and the recovery window from *turn-into-the-wind* to *turn-out-of-the-wind*.
+This is currently 37 minutes long starting at minutes 20 each hour.
+- :20 - carrier turns into the wind, this can take 10 minutes with the escort ships frequently causing course corrections.
+- :30 - recovery window opens.
+- :55 - recovery window closes.
+- :57 - carrier turns downwind
+- Recovery lighting including IFLOLS will only be on during the recovery window.

+**Cycle Extensions**
+- Any recovery cycle can be extended in 5 minute increments, this pushes the cycle times out for the sum of the increments.

+**Options**
+- Schedule CQ Recovery - converts the next Recovery to carrier Qual (90 minutes)
+- Start/Stop Recovery Tanker - do one or the other depending on tanker state.
+- Configure Carrier Lights - See below

 **Carrier Lights**
 - Light changes can take up to 30 seconds, do not spam these items.